guowenbin90/Python-Excel/ReadMe.md

 `viewing.py`: Review the wanted values
 `rename.py`: Rename multiple files
 `cleaning.py`: Replace NaN with N/A
-`filter`: Filter based on the column, such as tax
+`filter.py`: Filter based on the column, such as tax